PLEA TO RESCUE POWS IN GERMANY

 Ravensbrueck concentration camp prisoners identified for release to Red CrossGestapo escort for Red Cross buses

 Left: Chalk marks on the backs of female prisoners in the Ravensbrueck concentration camp show that they have been selected for transport by the Swedish Red Cross buses.
-The only major Nazi concentration camp for women, Ravensbrueck was located in Northern Germany, a little more than 50 miles north of Berlin.
+The only major Nazi concentration camp for women, Ravensbrueck was located in Northern Germany, a little more than 50 miles/80 kilometers north of Berlin.

 Right: Gestapo officers “escorted” the Red Cross transports.
 German authorities demanded that every second vehicle have a German officer on board.